kif01/Predictive-ML-Model-Twitter/README.md

 # Twitter API credentials
 consumer_key = <"YOUR_CONSUMER_API_KEY">
 consumer_secret = <"YOUR_CONSUMER_API_SECRET_KEY">
-screen_name = "@CharlizeAfrica"  #you can put your twitter username, here we are using Charlize Theron username
+screen_name = "@CharlizeAfrica"  #you can put your twitter username, here we are using Charlize Theron twitter profile to analyze.

 def main(dict):
     tweets = get_all_tweets()